Reporting Taxicab and Vehicle-For-Hire Discrimination

 File a Complaint

-If you believe you were discriminated against by a vehicle-for-hire driver or company that is not a traditional taxi, you can file a public accommodations complaint.
+If you believe you were discriminated against by a vehicle-for-hire driver or company in the District that is not a traditional taxi, you can file a public accommodations complaint.
 Learn more about our complaint process.

-When submitting a complaint of discrimination against a taxicab driver, try to capture as much of the following as possible to assist with our investigation:
+When submitting a complaint of discrimination, try to capture as much of the following as possible to assist with our investigation:

 - Date, time and location of incident